NisargKumarGharde/Python-Syntax-Checker-Tool/README.md

 2. Read and store script content using file handling
 3. Validate syntax using *compile()*
 4. Catch syntax errors using *try-except*
-5. Dispaly result to the user with appropriate message
+5. Display result to the user with appropriate message

 ## *Note:*